21 Retaining Wall Ideas to Upgrade Your Backyard

 Retaining walls are a key element in many types of landscaping designs.
-Some are just for aesthetic purposes, like creating raised planter borders or defining a space, while others are needed to hold up a hill and slope of a backyard.
+Some are just for aesthetic purposes, like creating raised planter borders or defining a space, while others are needed to hold up a hill or slope of a backyard.

 Unlike some landscaping projects, retaining walls should be installed by a professional, with the exception of simple walls like raised garden beds and perimeter boundaries, which are fairly easy for the average homeowner to build.
-Because many large retaining walls need to be installed with footings, weep holes, drainage and grading in mind, it’s best to have an experienced contractor and engineer tackle this kind of landscaping project.
+Because many large retaining walls need to be installed with footings, weep holes, drainage, and grading in mind, it’s best to have an experienced contractor and engineer tackle this kind of landscaping project.

-1. Natural Stone
+Natural Stone

-6. Boulder Retaining Wall
+Boulder Retaining Wall

 Make a statement with your retaining wall by using large boulders stacked on top of each other to hold back the soil and prevent erosion.
 Boulder retaining walls should be installed by a professional with the proper landscaping equipment, as moving individual boulders from point A to point B and stacking them is a difficult task.

-7. Home Entry Retaining Wall
+Timber Retaining Wall

-9. Raised Flower or Garden Beds
+Raised Flower or Garden Beds

 Much like creating an island flower bed, you can also use retaining walls to hold the soil for raised garden beds or borders along your fence line.
 Some designs may call for professional retaining wall installation, but this is one that many homeowners may be able to accomplish on their own.

-14. Turn a Slope Into a Garden
+Turn a Slope Into a Garden

-Sloping yards may seem unusable, but retaining walls can completely change that.
+Sloping yards may seem unusable, but garden retaining walls can completely change that.
 You can transform sloping land into a terraced backyard with different levels for gardens.
 Each terrace level can be used to separate various kinds of vegetables and fruits based on which variations grow well together.

-17. Highlight a Tree
+Highlight a Tree

 If you have a favorite tree in your backyard, highlight it by creating a small retaining wall around the perimeter of your tree and placing some landscape lighting around it.
 This kind of retaining wall can also double as a flower bed or simply section off exposed roots of the tree to protect them and prevent people from tripping on them.